 He is a sportsman who loves fishing and hunting, along with a good game of golf every now and then.
 During football season, you'll find him in front of the TV watching his beloved LSU Tigers.

-The major pain point so far as business is concerned lies in finding qualified leads to fill his sales pipeline.
-He lacks technical savvy and does not use the Internet for prospecting.
+His major pain point so far as business is concerned lies in finding qualified leads to fill his sales pipeline.
+He lacks technical skills and does not use the Internet for prospecting.
 He's also uncomfortable using technology such as mobile devices.

 Oh, and by the way, James is not a real person.